BUILD: The Dev Conference for AI & Apps (Nov. 4-6)

 • Leveraging data lakes and schema-on-read approaches allows flexibility in managing raw formats.

-• Advanced analytics techniques, including natural language processing (NLP) and machine learning, help extract insights from these datasets and enhance their value across business use cases.
+• Advanced analytics techniques, including natural language processing (NLP) and machine learning, help extract insights from these data sets and enhance their value across business use cases.

 JSON: A leading semi-structured data format